quii/go-specs-greet/README.md

 Most development teams are shipping using docker, so our acceptance tests will test a docker image we'll build for our program.

-To help us use Docker in our tests, we're going to use [Testcontainers](https://golang.testcontainers.org).
+To help us use Docker in our tests, we will use [Testcontainers](https://golang.testcontainers.org).
+Testcontainers gives us a programmatic way to build Docker images and manage container lifecycles.

 `go get github.com/testcontainers/testcontainers-go`